elolab/REACTOR/README.md

 ##### Processing the data into a format that can be analyzed

-Now that we have some data to work with we can start running the REACTOR analysis.
 The first step in the REACTOR workflow is to create the activity matrix for the differential activity analysis.
 This can be done using the REACTOR processData-function.
 Lets look at the parameters:

 |Parameter |Explanation |
 |:-------- |:-------- |